Role of User Stories in Agile Development and How to Create a Good One

 Small – The smaller a story is, the better it is considered since it represents the working capacities of a few persons.

 Testable – A story should always be written or planned to be validated at any point in time.
 The user or the technical team must ensure that some testing criteria are in place before the group begins to work on it.

 How Splitting Larger Stories into Smaller Slices Helps

-Another merit of slicing down the more powerful user stories into smaller ones lies in the fact that it helps developers estimate the iterations better.
+Another merit of slicing down the more powerful user stories into smaller ones is that it helps developers estimate the iterations better.
 Also, it enhances the ability to understand the core functionality and the requirements in a more effective manner.

-By splitting user stories into smaller units, it becomes equally convenient for a product owner or user to prioritize the requirements.
+Splitting user stories into smaller units makes it equally convenient for a product owner or user to prioritize the requirements.
 Also, when sliced most accurately, smaller user stories enable the technical team to deliver fast, resulting in faster feedback.

 Transiting the workflows to other sprints becomes possible with smaller user stories, and the developers can focus on these requirements without missing out on any crucial aspects.

 Agile coach Christiaan Verwijs explains eight strategies for splitting the user stories effectively:

 Strategy 1: Splitting based on Workflow – Most user stories entail some workflow.
 In that case, the items can be divided into specific steps.
 By splitting a big user story, the technical team can also enhance the understanding of its ability of time evaluation.

 Strategy 2: Splitting by Business Guidelines – Business guidelines or rules govern most user stories, and it can be a good idea to split the tasks based on the rules.